AaltoSciComp/scicomp-docs/triton/tut/array.rst

 .. highlight:: console

-More often than not, problems involve running similar programs in parallel where there is no dependency or communication among the processes.
+More often than not, scientific problems involve running a single program again and again with different datasets or parameters.

-Their results are thus combined as the final output, e.g. Monte Carlo simulations.
+When there is no dependency or communication among the individual program runs, these individual runs can be run in parallel on separate Slurm jobs.
+This kind of parallelism is called **embarassingly parallel**.

-In Slurm context, *job arrays* are the way to run several instances of a single-threaded program, known as the *embarrassingly parallel* paradigm.
+Slurm has a structure called **job array**, which enables users to easily submit and run several instances of the same Slurm script independently in the queue.